SirDancealot/Blue-Prince-Notes/Numeric Core.md

 +1\*2/1-3 = -2
 +1-2/1\*3 = -3

-Maybe some split up of MCCXIII
+By blue memo in [[Mechanarium]]: On the coat of arms the first number is one numeral, the rest are each two numerals Maybe some split up of M CC XI II
+1000, 200, 11, 2
++1000/200\*11-2=53

 Deed in [[Room 46]]